 Ardglass is located at the foot of the Mourne Mountains, around 20 miles from Royal County Down.
 Sightseeing attractions in the region include Dundrum Castle and Murlough National Nature Reserve.

-Dundrum Castle is situated on a wooded hill to the north-west of the village of Dundrum, around 30 minutes west of Ardglass.
-The Castle is believed to have been built way back in 1177 by John De Courcy as part of his invasion of Northern Ireland.
-The castle was built for defensive purposes but also to control access into Lecale from the west and south.
-Dundrum Castle is considered an important example of Norman architecture and is a regular destination for tourists.
+The Norman era Dundrum Castle is situated around 30 minutes west of Ardglass.
+The Castle is believed to have been built in 1177 by John De Courcy as part of his invasion of Northern Ireland.
+It is considered an important example of Norman architecture.